How to Take Kindle Fire Pictures & Videos

 To start, exit out of the camera by tapping the Kindle Fire menu viewer (double lines next to the blue button), and tapping the back button.

 You should be back in ES File Explorer, if not just open it back up.
-You should also be back to the main file folder screen, not the app manager.
-If not, tap the back button:

-Tap the DCIM folder:
+Tap the "DCIM" folder:

-ES File Manager DCIM Folder
+ES File Explorer App: Tap DCIM Folder

-Tap the Camera folder:
+Tap the "Camera" folder:

 Now you should see your pictures and videos:

-Pictures and Videos on Kindle Fire
+Pictures and Video Files on Kindle Fire

 Tap a photo or video that you want to view.
 When you do you will get a couple of options, depending on what other apps you have installed on your Kindle Fire.